Hearing Loss Risks for Motorcycle Riders

 Ear plugs have long been promoted as a desirable choice to help protect a rider’s hearing.
 Experts note, while they block out a lot of noise, they do not impair a rider’s ability to hear traffic and other important sounds.
 Many riders have worn them routinely for years, and the findings suggest/underline that wearing ear plugs is a very good idea.
 Researchers further reinforced the idea that riders who wear helmets reduce their risk of skull fractures and fatal accidents.

-The findings may one day be used to design quieter helmets (i.e. Schuberth have the most silent one we’ve tested), saving riders ears in the long run.
+The findings may one day be used to design quieter helmets (i.e. Arai full face helmets are extremely quiet), saving riders ears in the long run.
 Future tests will move beyond the wind tunnel to real-life riders on the open.

-In the meantime, continue to wear your ear plugs as it is now proof that these are the best preventatives!
+In the meantime, continue to wear your ear-plugs, as it is now proof that these are the best preventative!